Velocidex/velociraptor-docs/content/vql_reference/basic/_index.md

 ## atoi
 <span class='vql_type pull-right'>Function</span>

-Convert a string to an int.
+Convert a string to an integer.